My Take on GPT-5

 My experience with GPT-5 has solidified a key belief: always use a thinking model.
 Since its release, I’ve used “GPT-5 Thinking” exclusively, and I don’t care about the automatic routing for my own use.

-If you’re reading this, the main takeaway I want to leave you with is this: whenever you have the choice, opt for the model that thinks.
-The difference in quality and reliability is night and day.
-For the average user, GPT-5’s greatest gift is making that choice for them, seamlessly bringing the power of reasoning to hundreds of millions of users for the first time.
+If you’re reading this, the main takeaway I want to leave you with is this: whenever you have the choice, use the model that thinks.
+The difference in quality and reliability is huge.
+For the average user, GPT-5’s real benefit is making that choice for them and bringing reasoning models to many more people.